QuackHack-McBlindy/DuckDuckFind/README.md

 For each word in your query that matches a word in the search result, the result earns +1 score.
 If the word also appears in the Important Phrases, it earns an additional +1 score.

-Understanding and controlling the score system can sometimes be crucial, and the difference between the best result and a *zero* result.<br>
+Understanding and controlling the score system as much as possible can sometimes be crucial, and the difference between the best result and a *zero* result.<br>

 ## **Example Usage**